apono-io/apono-getting-started/kubernetes/2_getting_k8s_visability.md

 3. Click on `cluster-roles`, when view expands click on `admin` role

-4. Now lets check which service accounts have this role
+4. Now click on `service-accounts`, to see which service accounts have this role

 5. We discover that `rnd-data-team` have this role, which creates a big human mistake error surface on our cluster